isar/isar/docs/docs/links.md

 });
 ```

-We don't need to save the link manually because synchronous `.put()` automatically saves all links.
-It even creates the teacher for us.

 ## IsarLinks

 It would make more sense if the student from the previous example could have multiple teachers.
-Fortunately, Isar has `IsarLinks<T>` which can contain multiple related objects and express a to-many relationship.
+Fortunately, Isar has `IsarLinks<T>`, which can contain multiple related objects and express a to-many relationship.

-`IsarLinks<T>` extends `Set<T>` so it exposes all the methods that are allowed for sets.
+`IsarLinks<T>` extends `Set<T>` and exposes all the methods that are allowed for sets.

 `IsarLinks` behaves much like `IsarLink` and is also lazy.
 To load all linked object call `linkProperty.load()`.
-To persist the changes call `linkProperty.save()`.
+To persist the changes, call `linkProperty.save()`.

 Internally both `IsarLink` and `IsarLinks` are represented in the same way.
-This allows us to upgrade the `IsarLink<Teacher>` from before to an `IsarLinks<Teacher>` to assign multiple teachers to a single student (without losing data).
+We can upgrade the `IsarLink<Teacher>` from before to an `IsarLinks<Teacher>` to assign multiple teachers to a single student (without losing data).

 ```dart
 @collection